cinzinga/Evasion-Practice/README.md

 This code makes an HTTP request to a fictitious domain, if no response is received (expected outcome) the shellcode runner will execute.
 If a response is received, this indicates some shenanigans are going on.
 AV sandboxes often are not allowed to make outbound requests and will instead reply with a fake response so the code may continue execution.
 Thus, if the code fails it is in the real world, otherwise it might be in an AV sandbox.

 ### 05-KnownPath.cs ###
+If the target's username is known, then it may be possible to specify specific actions that will only run in the context of that user.
+For example, here we are writing a file to the desktop of the user "User".
+Then, the contents of that file are read back, if they match what was written, the shellcode will execute.

+### 06-VirtualAllocExNuma.cs ###
+Some AV engine simply can not emulate all known Windows APIs.
+This means if they encounter an unknown API, it will stop examining the malicious program.
+Here we are imported the Win32 API VirtualAllocExNuma which is used to configure memory management in multiprocessing systems.
+If the memory allocated is not NULL, then the shellcode will execute.

+### 07-FlsAlloc.cs ###
+Similar logic to `06`, some AV emulators will return a failing condition when FlSAlloc is called.
+For future reference, `UInt32` is the C# equivalent of `DWORD` and `IntPtr.Zero` is the equivalent of `NULL`. `0xFFFFFFFF` equates to `-1` which is equivalent to failing conditions, the original code uses `FLS_OUT_OF_INDEXES`.

+### 08-CheckProcessMemory.cs ###
+In this example, `GetProcessMemoryInfo` is imported then information is gathered about the current process.
+If the the current working set (amount of memory a process requires in a given time interval) is less than 3.5MB then the shellcode executes.
+Much of this code can be found from the "Sample Code" section [here](https://www.pinvoke.net/default.aspx/psapi.getprocessmemoryinfo).